lbastigk/Nebulite/doc/Commands.md

 ##### `feature-test functree`

 ```
-Show available commands and their descriptions

-Help for function 'functree':

 Builds a funcTree with extra arguments and tests it
 ```

 #### `for`

 ```
-Show available commands and their descriptions

-Help for function 'for':

 Executes a for-loop with a function call.

 Usage: for <var> <start> <end> <functioncall>